 North Korean Spring Festival

-As a friendly neighbour with China, North Koreans also celebrate the Lunar New Year (Spring Festival).
+North Koreans also celebrate the Lunar New Year (Spring Festival) as a friendly neighbor with China.
 The Spring Festival is the most important holiday of the year for North Koreans.
-The festival is celebrated from the day before the New Year (New Year’s Eve) to the fifteenth day of the first lunar month and the full moon (Lantern Festival), the Spring Festival is also an important holiday for North Koreans to reunite families.
+The festival is celebrated from the day before the New Year (New Year’s Eve) to the fifteenth day of the first lunar month and the full moon (Lantern Festival); the Spring Festival is also an important holiday for North Koreans to reunite families.
 Most of the customs of the Spring Festival are similar to those of China.

 South Korean Spring Festival

 The Spring Festival is a traditional festival with a long history in South Korea.
 It was suspended in the middle and only resumed in 1999.
 Like the Spring Festival travel in China, South Korea also has a Spring Festival migration, for it also means family reunion here.
 Spring Festival must be the busiest time of the year in South Korea.
-Its folklore is close to that of North Korea, but it also has folklore characteristics formed by themselves.
+Its folklore is close to North Korea, but it also has folklore characteristics formed by itself.
 For example, South Koreans are used to using white envelopes to encapsulate New Year’s Eve money.
-The New Year’s Eve dinner must be organized by the wife alone and the husband must not participate.
+The wife must organize the New Year’s Eve dinner alone, and the husband must not participate.

 Japanese Spring Festival

-Japan originally celebrated the Chinese Lunar New Year like North Korea and South Korea, but since the Meiji Restoration, Japan has followed the example of the Western society and changed the lunar calendar to the Western Gregorian calendar.
-The Lunar New Year has basically disappeared in Japan so far and the Japanese New Year now is from January 1 to January 3 based on the Gregorian calendar.
-Except for places such as Okinawa and Kagoshima’s Amami Islands, these places continue to celebrate the Lunar New Year.
+Japan originally celebrated the Chinese Lunar New Year like North Korea and South Korea.
+Still, since the Meiji Restoration, Japan has followed the example of Western society and changed the lunar calendar to the Western Gregorian calendar.
+The Lunar New Year has basically disappeared in Japan so far, and the Japanese New Year now is from January 1 to January 3 based on the Gregorian calendar.
+Except for places like Okinawa and Kagoshima’s Amami Islands, these places celebrate the Lunar New Year.